Bits and Bytes

-Bits and Bytes was the name of two Canadian educational television series produced by TVOntario that taught the basics of how to use a personal computer.
+Bits and Bytes is the name of two Canadian educational television series produced by TVOntario that taught the basics of how to use a personal computer.

 The first series, made in 1983, starred Luba Goy as the Instructor and Billy Van as the Student.
 Bits and Bytes 2 was produced in 1991 and starred Billy Van as the Instructor and Victoria Stokle as the Student.
 The Writer-Producers of both Bits and Bytes and Bits and Bytes 2 were Denise Boiteau & David Stansfield.

 Title sequence

 The intro sequence featured a montage of common computer terms such as "ERROR", "LOGO" and "ROM", as well as various snippets of simple computer graphics and video effects, accompanied by a theme song that very heavily borrows from the 1978 song "Neon Lights" by Kraftwerk.

 Series format

 The first series featured an unusual presentation format whereby Luba Goy as the instructor would address Billy Van through a remote video link.
 The video link would appear to Luba who was seated in an office on a projection screen in front of her.
 She was then able to direct Billy, who appeared on a soundstage with various desktop computer setups of the era.
 Popular systems emphasized included the Atari 800, PET, TRS-80, and Apple II.
 Each episode also included short animated vignettes to explain key concepts, as well as videotaped segments on various developments in computing.

 In 1983 TVOntario included the show's episodes as part of a correspondence course.
 The original broadcasts on TVOntario also had a companion series, The Academy, that was scheduled immediately afterward in which Bits and Bytes technology consultant, Jim Butterfield, appeared as co-host to further elaborate on the concepts introduced in the main series.